-First and foremost, it is important for health care providers and their teams to educate themselves about how ACEs create the potential for a toxic stress response in their patients, and the importance of incorporating ACE screening and trauma-informed care in their practice.
+First and foremost, it is important for health care clinical care teams to educate themselves about how ACEs create the potential for a toxic stress response in their patients, and the importance of incorporating ACE screening and traumainformed care in their practice.
 A readiness assessment includes:

-- Assessing the number of providers and staff who have completed the Becoming ACEs Aware in California certified provider training; - Ensuring that providers attest to having completed the training in order to receive Medi-Cal payment for conducting ACE screenings; - □ Identifying ACEs-related training resources for staff; - Assessing clinical staffing model to identify the internal resources to support referral and response activities, such as: - Staff who could serve as care coordinators; - Referral sources co-located within your clinic/system; and if not, - Changes that could be made to facilitate a smooth referral and response process; - Implementing an ACE screening tool, response algorithm, and clinical workflow (as discussed in Section 2); - Incorporating trauma-informed care into and across your practice (as discussed in Section 2);
+Assessing the number of clinical team member who have completed the Becoming ACEs Aware in California Training ; Ensuring that clinical care team members attest to having completed the training in order to receive Medi-Cal payment for conducting ACE screenings; Identifying ACEs-related training resources for staff; Assessing clinical staffing model to identify the internal resources to support referral and response activities, such as:

+- Staff who could serve as care coordinators: - Referral sources co-located within your clinic/system; and if not, - Changes that could be made to facilitate a smooth referral and response process;

-□ Engaging with your community to understand resources that will make up an effective Network of Care for adults, children, and families.
+Implementing an ACE screening tool, response algorithm, and clinical workflow (as discussed in Section 2); Incorporating trauma-informed care into and across your practice (as discussed in Section 2); Engaging with your community to understand resources that will make up an effective Network of Care for adults, children, and families.